lucasgsf/lucasgsf/README.md

 ## 💼 Professional Experience

-Currently working as a Senior Software Engineer at Pottencial Seguradora, where I develop mission-critical systems and APIs.
+Currently working as a Senior Software Engineer at PraValer, where I develop mission-critical systems and APIs.